 In California, DUI is more than a simple traffic violation.
 It can be charged as either a felony or a misdemeanor.
 These refer to different categories of criminal offenses.
 A misdemeanor is considered a less serious crime than a felony.

->

-> - Although all criminal offenses may appear on a background check, a misdemeanor conviction does not follow you around the way felony status
+- Although all criminal offenses may appear on a background check, a misdemeanor conviction does not follow you around the way a felony conviction does.

-> - Someone was injured or killed
+- Someone was injured or killed

-> - It’s your fourth DUI in a 10-year period
+- It’s your fourth DUI in 10 years

-> - You have a prior felony DUI on your record
+- You have a prior felony DUI on your record

 If your case does not meet any of those criteria, then you will likely be charged with a misdemeanor.
 It is far better to be charged with a misdemeanor DUI than a felony DUI.

 Felony conviction comes with a loss of certain civil rights.
 You should familiarize yourself with the consequences for first-time and repeat offenders.

 Can I Remove a Misdemeanor DUI From My Record?